yuniw18/Joint_360depth/README.md

 We'd like to thank the authors and users providing the codes.

-Due to personal reasons, other parts of the codes will be uploaded in a next few weeks.
+Other parts of the codes will be uploaded in December (12/2021).

 ## Changelog
 [2021-10-09 ] Release inference code and pre-trained models